nacro90/notif.nvim/README.md

 command line.

 The time suffixes (e.g 8m, 1s) are the same as the suffixes for Unix `sleep` command.
-You can emmit the suffix, if so the notification assumes the duration as seconds.
+You can ommit the suffix, if so the notification assumes the duration as seconds.